Copper prices buoyed by US rate cut expectation, softer dollar

 The market currently expects the U.S. central bank to trim interest rates by 25 basis points at each of the three remaining policy meetings in 2024, a Reuters' poll of economists showed on Wednesday.

-The dollar eased from a one-week high, making greenback-priced metals cheaper for holders of foreign currencies.
+The dollar eased from a one-week high, making greenback-priced metals cheaper for holders of other currencies.

 China's commodities sentiment has been battered by a deepening selloff in the stock market, Australian bank ANZ analysts said in a note.